 Sooo I read my first Marvel comic not so long ago!
 I gotta say I was way more impressed by Neil Gaiman’s Marvel 1602 then with the relatively new re-imaginings of older properties in recent film.
 And yes, as is typical of me, I won’t be taking any particular care to avoid spoilers.

-Beyond that, though, those were the characters I knew the least about.
-As someone who was in first grade during the early days of Cartoon Network I was sometimes able to catch episodes of the older Hannah-Barbara Fantastic Four cartoon.
-Around the same time the Fox Kids Saturday morning block was getting off the ground with contemporary animated versions of Spider-Man and X-Men.
+Those were the characters I knew the least about, though.
+As someone who was in first grade during the early days of Cartoon Network, I was sometimes able to catch episodes of the older Hannah-Barbara Fantastic Four cartoon.
+Around the same time, the Fox Kids Saturday morning block was getting off the ground with contemporary animated versions of Spider-Man and X-Men.

 (If I may stop for a silly digression, idiosyncratic usages of punctuations are funny.
 Especially when you know a given punctuation choice is supposed to entirely be a matter of personal preference with no relationship to grammar.
 I mean, I can’t think of a whole lot of superheroes just now that use hyphens in their names.
 Just now, I really can’t think of any others except Spider-Man and the X-Men.
 There.
 It’s out of my system now)